-Your programme must align with the NZQA descriptors which provide guidance on the learning requirements of a Level 6 certificate qualification.
+Your programme must align with the NZQA descriptors which provide guidance on the learning requirements of a Level 5 certificate qualification.
 In summary, these are:

-Knowledge Demonstrate specialised technical or theoretical knowledge with depth within an aspect(s) of a field of work or study.
-Skills and Application Analyse and generate solutions to familiar and unfamiliar problems Select and apply a range of standard and non-standard processes relevant to the field of work or study Demonstrate complete self-management of learning and performance within dynamic contexts Demonstrate responsibility for leadership within dynamic contexts.
+Knowledge Demonstrate broad operational or technical and theoretical knowledge within an aspect(s) of a specific field of work or study.
+Skills and Application Select and apply a range of solutions to familiar and sometimes unfamiliar problems Select and apply a range of standard and non-standard processes relevant to the field of work or study Demonstrate complete self-management of learning and performance within defined contexts Demonstrate some responsibility for the management of learning and performance of others.